opendnssec/opendnssec-manual/wiki/opendnssec13.md

 **Enforcer**

-??? "ods-enforcerd: ERROR: Trying to make non-backed up ZSK active when RequireBackup flag is set"
+??? `ods-enforcerd: ERROR: Trying to make non-backed up ZSK active when RequireBackup flag is set`
      This is not an error as such.
 It means that in conf.xml you have indicated that keys should not be used unless they are backed up.
 However, the enforcer has determined that if it continues then a non backed up key will be made active.
      The solution Take a backup of your keys (how this is done will depend on your key storage).
       Once this has been done then run ods-ksmutil backup done to mark all keys as having been backed up.

-??? "ods-enforcerd: WARNING: Making non-backed up KSK active, PLEASE make sure that you know the potential problems of using keys which are not recoverable"
+??? `ods-enforcerd: WARNING: Making non-backed up KSK active, PLEASE make sure that you know the potential problems of using keys which are not recoverable`
     This is the same as above, but without RequireBackup being set in conf.xml

-??? "ods-enforcerd: WARNING: key rollover not completed as there are no keys in the ready state: ods-enforcerd will try again when it runs next"
+??? `ods-enforcerd: WARNING: key rollover not completed as there are no keys in the ready state: ods-enforcerd will try again when it runs next`
     This is seen when a rollover is happening but there is no replacement key ready (because one has not been published for long enough).
 It indicates that the rollover will be delayed until the replacement key is ready, the time that this will happen depends on the policy.

-??? "ods-enforcerd: Could not call signer engine"
+??? `ods-enforcerd: Could not call signer engine`
      If the enforcer makes a change to a zones signer configuration (say it adds a new key) it calls the signer to get it to resign that zone.
 This message indicates that the signer is not running, although it has been seen on a system where everything is working fine.
 (See KNOWN_ISSUES.)

-??? "ods-enforcerd: Not enough keys to satisfy zsk policy for zone"
+??? `ods-enforcerd: Not enough keys to satisfy zsk policy for zone`
     One of these messages will be seen if the enforcer does not have enough unallocated keys to provide for the zone specified.
 If the ManualKeyGeneration tag is set in conf.xml then you will need to create new keys using ods-ksmutil key generate, otherwise new keys will be created when the enforcer runs next.
 (Don't forget to backup any new keys.)

-??? "ods-enforcerd: Rollover of KSK expected at `<DATE TIME>` for `<ZONE>`"
+??? `ods-enforcerd: Rollover of KSK expected at `<DATE TIME>` for `<ZONE>``
     This is not an error, but a notification of an upcoming (scheduled) rollover.
 This will appear in your logs at a time prior to the rollover as configured in conf.xml (theEnforcer/RolloverNotification tag).

-??? "ods-enforcerd: WARNING: KSK Retirement reached; please submit the new DS for `<ZONE>` and use ods-ksmutil key ksk-roll to roll the key."
+??? `ods-enforcerd: WARNING: KSK Retirement reached; please submit the new DS for `<ZONE>` and use ods-ksmutil key ksk-roll to roll the key.`
      Rolling a KSK requires the DS record of the replacement key to be published in the parent of the zone.
 This message indicates that your KSK has reached the end of its life (as specified by your policy), and that it is time to submit the DS record to the parent.

-??? "ods-enforcerd: Error: database in config file `<path_to_conf.xml>` does not match libksm"
+??? `ods-enforcerd: Error: database in config file `<path_to_conf.xml>` does not match libksm`
     This indicates that either you have libksm built for sqlite, but have specified a MySQL database in conf.xml, or vice versa.
     The solution is to either rebuild libksm or to change conf.xml